Sequoia: Scalable, Robust, and Hardware-aware Speculative Decoding

 We now prove that the \sys verification algorithm is robust, in the sense that it satisfies both of the properties below, while existing verification algorithms do not. \begin{itemize}[itemsep=0.1pt,topsep=0pt,leftmargin=*] \item \textbf{The \textit{optimal transport} property}: When $k=1$, the acceptance rate is equal to $1-\frac{\|P-Q\|_1}{2}$.\footnote{The SpecTr paper~\cite{sun2023spectr} showed that $1-\frac{\|P-Q\|_1}{2}$ is the acceptance rate attained by the optimal verification algorithm for $k=1$.} \item \textbf{The \textit{cover} property}: If the support of the draft model probability distribution $Q$ is of size $k$ and is a superset of the support of the target model probability distribution $P$, at most $k$ speculations will be needed to attain an acceptance rate of 1.
 Furthermore, if $k$ is equal to the vocabulary size, the acceptance rate should always be 1 as well, regardless of the draft model used. \end{itemize}

-Intuitively, satisfying the \textit{optimal transport} property results in strong performance at high temperatures (because $P$ and $Q$ will approach uniform distributions), while satisfying the \textit{cover} property results in strong performance at low temperatures (assuming the top target model token is in the top-$k$ draft model tokens).
+Intuitively, satisfying the \textit{optimal transport} property results in strong performance at high temperatures (because $P$ and $Q$ will approach uniform distributions), while satisfying the \textit{cover} property results in strong performance at low temperatures (if top target model token is in the top-$k$ draft model tokens).